 - Add the eggs, one at a time and mix well.
 Stir in the vanilla.

-- Add one-third of the dry ingredients to the butter mixture and beat to combine.
+- Add one-third of the dry ingredients to the sugar mixture and beat to combine.
 Add half of the buttermilk.
 Beat to combine.
 Add another one-third of the dry ingredients and beat to combine.
 Add remaining buttermilk.
 Beat to combine.
 Finally, add the last of the dry ingredients and beat well. alternately with the buttermilk and mix well.

 - Pour batter into the prepared cake pans.